Bodybuilder

 Do you get annoyed when people approach you in gyms and ask for training tips?

-Asked by crunch about 12 years ago
+Asked by crunch over 12 years ago

 Usually no. I especially don't mind when a younger person has questions or needs advice.
 All too often you see people at gyms lifting incorrectly or just look lost.
 When I first started lifting, I had older guys at my gym helping me out and giving me advice and it was much appreciated.
 I have no problem returning the favor.
 However, if someone just wants to come up and talk to me about nonsense, then I have no patience for that.
 All too often people use the gym as social hour instead of its intended purpose, and no headphones or iPod can keep them away.